alessandrokonrad/Pi-Pool/README.md

 This will create a Grafana instance at port 5000.
 A custom dashboard is also already preinstalled.
 You can find it in the left panel under Dashboard -> Manage.
 You should find a Dashboard called "Raspberry Pi Node".

+The whole monitoring configuration you can find under <code>/opt/cardano/monitoring</code>

 Use <code>stopMonitor</code> to stop the monitoring process.